 The reimbursement policy was doubly burdensome on CSOs, given that ASGP also had a policy of not paying for any operational costs.
 This meant that rent, power, phone, internet, travel, and a percentage of salaries for permanent employees were not covered by ASGP grants.
 The consequences of these limitations were damaging and widespread.
 QIG recipients delayed activities for months because they could not afford the initial outlay of money.
 SDG and ACG recipients reluctantly borrowed funds from other donor-funded projects, or used personal funds.
-Because ASGP grants did not pay for the percentage of CSOs' space, administrative support, staff time, and operational costs actually used for the grant, other donors (whether they knew it or not) were forced to cover the cost of ASGP activities.
+Because ASGP grants did not pay for the percentage of CSOs' space, administrative support, staff time, and operational costs actually used for the grant, other donors were forced to cover the cost of ASGP activities.
 "We knew that this was bad practice," one recipient told the Evaluation Team, "but we did not have any other option."
-Another problem was that grantee CSOs signed ASGP contracts with budgets calculated in dollars, but were paid in Afghan currency (Afghanis, or "Afs").
-With inflation and the declining value of ASGP staff did not address.
+Another problem was that grantee CSOs signed

+ASGP contracts with budgets calculated in dollars, but were paid in Afghan currency (Afghanis, or "Afs").
+With inflation and the declining value of Afghanis, long delays for reimbursements caused significant losses for many groups, which ASGP staff did not address.

-The Evaluation Team discovered on a surprise site visit that one woman, whose group's grant activity was to provide young women who were not allowed to attend public school with English and computer classes, moved her family into their basement so the classes could be held on the ground floor of her home because the group could not afford to pay rent for a separate space for classes.
-This was a project that had been held up as one of the most successful by ASGP and was visited by the U.S. Ambassador.
+The Evaluation Team discovered on a surprise site visit that one woman, whose group's grant activity was to provide young women who were not allowed to attend public school with English and computer classes, moved her family into their basement so the classes could be held on the ground floor of her home and in her garden, because the group could not afford to pay rent for a separate space for classes.
+This was a project that had been held up as one of the most successful by ASGP.